DePauw Style Guide

 DePauw University’s goals and commitments are best served if the institution reflects the diversity of our society; hence, DePauw seeks diversity in all areas and levels of employment and abides by all local, state, and federal regulations concerning equal employment opportunities.
 The University admits, hires and promotes individuals upon their qualities and merits.

-•Historic means important in history.
-Historical pertains to history or past events.
+Historic means important in history.
+Historical pertains to past events.
+Avoid the redundant past history.

 •Its is the possessive case.
 Example – The squirrel went back to its home.

 •Its’ is not a word in the English language.

 •Use “like” when indicating one entity is similar to another.
 Example – Like its larger counterpart, the state university, the liberal arts college offers undergraduate degrees.